iNicholasBE/jobrunr-website-rework/content/english/licensing/info.md

 ### What do you mean with 1 project / production cluster?

 We want this to be simple and fair.
 We created a dedicated page that explains exactly what a "project" is and what your license covers.
-It includes examples for hybrid-cloud, microservices, and other common scenarios.

 Please see our full [License Explanation Page]({{< ref "understanding-your-license.md" >}}) for all the details.